bioche/RxSwiftComposableArchitecture_/README.md

 # RxSwift compatibility

 The aim of this fork is to bring RxSwift support to Composable Architecture while keeping it as close as possible to the (awesome) original material.
-In order to meet this goal, almost all methods in the original package are still available here or will be soon, including those interfacing with Combine publishers.
+In order to meet this goal, almost all methods in the original package are still available here, including those interfacing with Combine publishers.

+### Carthage support

 Besides RxSwift support it also lowers the target to iOS 10 (also macOS 10_12, tvOS 10 & watchOS 3) and supports Carthage integration.
 In your cartfile :